jacksonkasi1/echo-learn/doc/RAG_IMPROVEMENT_PLAN.md

 > **Goal:** Transform the current basic RAG system into a production-grade knowledge retrieval system with intelligent query routing and high-quality context extraction.

+> **Status:** ✅ All phases complete!
+Agentic RAG with tools, reranking, and semantic chunking implemented.

 ---

 ## Table of Contents